Defeating Facial Tracking: Red Team vs Blue Team

 cam.sleep_until_next_frame()

-Facial recognition checks face structure, not identity verification against government ID.
-If face appears age-appropriate and passes liveness detection (because driven by your real movements), system accepts it.
+Facial recognition checks face structure, not identity against a government ID.
+If the face looks age-appropriate and passes liveness detection because your real movements are driving it, the system accepts it.
+Defeating this requires checking for deepfake artifacts—temporal consistency issues, lighting mismatches, edge blending errors.
+That adds significant processing cost at scale.

 # Using Meshroom (free photogrammetry software)